millejoh/emacs-ipython-notebook/doc/source/index.rst

   EIN supports logging in to Jupyterhub servers using PAM authentication, though this only works with v0.8, which currently is the development version of Jupyterhub.
-* (optional) mumamo_ developmental version:
-  It will be automatically loaded when it is on the path.
-  The official way to setup path is to load nXhtml_.
-  NOTE: MUMAMO is no longer actively developed and will not work on more recent versions of Emacs.
 * (optional) markdown-mode
 * (optional) python-mode:
   It should work with either python.el or python-mode.el. `python.el`_ is